 Your Education Program Plan (EPP) is your most important document.
 It defines your home education program, assures your authority, and prevents imposition of provincial testing.
 Your plan is flexible, and you may change it at any time in the year.
 Your current (or revised) plan must be approved by your facilitator and kept on file in the WISDOM office.

 Please follow the Checklist to be sure that your plan meets the requirements of Alberta Education.
+Click here for a visual guide.
+(Refer to the Notification Form, Part D.)

-Your plan should be based on Alberta Education's Schedule of Learner Outcomes.
+Your plan should be based on Alberta Education's Schedule of Learning Outcomes.
 These outcomes are to be achieved by the end of grade 12.
 Remember S.A.M. when you plan: Keep your plan Simple, Achievable, and Measurable.

-Program Plan Templates:
+Program Plan Template:

-If you are looking for suggestions of ways to state various Instructional Methods, click here.
+Suggestions of ways to state various Instructional Methods, click here.

 Plan Approval and Revision: